yiisoft/error-handler/README.md

 ./vendor/bin/psalm
 ```

+## Credits

+The Yii Error Handler use code of [Highlight.js](https://highlightjs.org/) by Ivan Sagalaev and other contributors.

 ## License

-The Yii error handler is free software.
+The Yii Error Handler is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Yii Software](https://www.yiiframework.com/).